pinobatch/hello-world/cheat-sheet.md

 **Tag** the latest commit with a version number.
 Occasionally you may want to release your software, which creates a tarball or zipfile suitable for use by people who do not use Git.
 A tag identifies a release.

     git tag v0.05wip4

+List all tracked files.
+This helps determine what files to include in a release archive.

+    git ls-files | grep -e "^[^.]"

 Remove outdated files and **estimate the total size** of the repository ([thanks VonC](https://stackoverflow.com/a/16163608/2738262)).